 The debt to income ratio is a formula lenders use to determine how much of your income can be used for a monthly mortgage payment after you meet your various other monthly debt payments.

 For the most part, conventional loans need a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

 The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing costs (this includes loan principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).

-The second number is what percent of your gross income every month that can be applied to housing costs and recurring debt.
-Recurring debt includes credit card payments, car loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
+For purposes of this ratio, debt includes credit card payments, auto/boat loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are just guidelines.
-We'd be thrilled to pre-qualify you to help you figure out how much you can afford.
+Don't forget these ratios are only guidelines.
+We will be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.

 At PREMIERE MORTGAGE SERVICES, INC., we answer questions about qualifying all the time.
 Give us a call: 978-422-2311.